derpylama/TE4_the_provider/readme.md

     "username": "the username of the user trying to login", "password": "the password of the user trying to login",

-    "customer_username": "the username of the customers account", "customer_password": "the password of the customers account" }
+}
 ```
 This returns: